 We all know that real talents are hard to find.
 Branding the company as a great place to work is an essential part in luring in the best employees.
-We all know that employer branding is important, but how do you start about it?
+We have previously talked about why is employer branding is important, but how do you start about it?
 Here you can find a handy canvas to get started and to make sure you consider each aspect when building your image in the eyes of possible future employees.

 You can open the Canvas as A3 here and use it as foundation when you start the developoment process.
 Feel free to use it as your own checklist or in workshop with others.
 Reserve enough time, post-its and pens.
 Go through each section one by one, write your notes on post-its and attach your notes in particular section.
 Below, I guide you through the Employer Branding Canvas section by section.

 If you wish to download the whole handbook about employer branding, you can do it here.
 Handbook covers more topics than just Employer Branding Canvas and it includes ideas to convey employer image and measure success in branding, examples of career pages and two different inquiries - one for managers and one for current employees.